awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 ## Removing the OEM Database option<a name="Appendix.Oracle.Options.OEM_DBControl.Remove"></a>

 You can remove the OEM option from a DB instance\.
-When you remove the OEM option for an Oracle 12c or later DB instance, a brief outage occurs while your instance is automatically restarted\.
+When you remove the OEM option for an Oracle Database 12c or later DB instance, a brief outage occurs while your instance is automatically restarted\.
 Therefore, after you remove the OEM option, you don't need to restart your DB instance\.

 To remove the OEM option from a DB instance, do one of the following:
 + Remove the OEM option from the option group it belongs to\.
 This change affects all DB instances that use the option group\.
 For more information, see [Removing an option from an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.